raipheterson/data_ingestion_service/README.md

 # Network Deployment & Telemetry Orchestrator

-A production-style backend service that simulates large-scale network deployments (100-200 switches) for orchestration, monitoring, and bottleneck detection.
+A production-style backend service that simulates large-scale network deployments (data center network fabrics) with nodes (switches/routers) for orchestration, monitoring, and bottleneck detection.
 The hardware is simulated, but the architecture, workflows, and data handling are realistic and production-oriented.

 ## Overview